microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

-The variant service provider will use the type names of variant services to match the allocated variant.
-If a variant service isdecorated with the `VariantServiceAliasAttribute`, the name declared in this attribute should be used in configuration to reference this variant service.
+The variant service provider will use the type names of implementations to match the allocated variant.
+If a variant service is decorated with the `VariantServiceAliasAttribute`, the name declared in this attribute should be used in configuration to reference this variant service.

 ## Telemetry